MicrosoftDocs/mixed-reality/mixed-reality-docs/getting-a-holographicspace.md

 ```

 Now that you've obtained a HolographicSpace for either your UWP CoreWindow or Win32 HWND, you'll use that HolographicSpace to handle holographic cameras, create coordinate systems and do holographic rendering.
 The current holographic space is used in multiple places in the DirectX template:
 * The **DeviceResources** class needs to get some information from the HolographicSpace object in order to create the Direct3D device.
 This is the DXGI adapter ID associated with the holographic display.
-The <a href="https://docs.microsoft.com/uwp/api/windows.graphics.holographic.holographicspace" target="_blank">HolographicSpace</a> class uses your app's Direct3D 11 device to create and manage device-based resources, like swap chains for holographic cameras.
+The <a href="https://docs.microsoft.com/uwp/api/windows.graphics.holographic.holographicspace" target="_blank">HolographicSpace</a> class uses your app's Direct3D 11 device to create and manage device-based resources, such as the back buffers for each holographic camera.
 If you're interested in seeing what this function does under the hood, you'll find it in DeviceResources.cpp.
 * The function **DeviceResources::InitializeUsingHolographicSpace** demonstrates how to obtain the adapter by looking up the LUID – and how to choose a default adapter when no preferred adapter is specified.
 * The app's main class uses the holographic space from **AppView::SetWindow** or **App::CreateWindowAndHolographicSpace** for updates and rendering.